-The COVID-19 pandemic has been very challenging and isolating for many people.
-The holidays are generally a time for people to reconnect with family and friends, but it is important to remember you can spread the virus that causes COVID-19, even when you feel healthy, and others may spread it to you.
-Many communities, including Kansas City, are currently experiencing high rates of community transmission of COVID-19.
-Getting the flu vaccine before your holiday celebration is a great way to protect yourself and others against other viruses that we see this time of year.
-Below are some suggestions for modifying your holiday plans to help reduce the spread of COVID-19 and to help keep everyone safe.
+The holidays are generally a time for people to reconnect with family and friends, but it is important to remember you can spread illnesses, like the virus that causes COVID-19, even when you feel healthy.
+Many communities, including Kansas City, continue to see new cases of COVID-19.
+Getting vaccinated before your holiday celebration is a great way to protect yourself and others against other viruses that we see this time of year.
+Below are some suggestions for helping to make your holiday plans safe for everyone.

 Wear masks and physically distance.
 Physical distancing and wearing a face covering are two of the most important things we can do to protect ourselves and protect others.
 Even outside, we can find ourselves in crowded spaces where we can’t physically distance, particularly when multiple people may be together.
 Wearing a face covering adds an additional layer of protection.
 Since the virus that causes COVID-19 spreads by droplets, putting as much space between you and others helps keep everyone safe.

 Be vigilant about good hand hygiene.
 Hand hygiene is important to protect yourself over the holidays, not only from the virus that causes COVID-19 but also the other viruses we see during this time of year.
 Wash your hands when coming inside your house from outside, before you eat, after you use the restroom, before touching your face and anytime they are dirty.
 Keep hand sanitizer with you and use it when you are unable to wash your hands.